-So why the decision to redesign it for a fourth time?
+So why the decision to redesign it for the fourth time?
 The easy answer would be that we wanted a fresh logo to compliment the new website design we’ve been working on.
 The deeper answer, as mentioned in the first blog post of this series, would be that we’ve grown quite a bit since the last redesign, and we wanted that to reflect through a fresh identity.

-The initial reaction and feedback from the committee was positive, and we ended up choosing three exciting concepts to expand on.
+The initial feedback from the committee was positive, and we ended up choosing three exciting concepts to expand on.
 Since there were three designers involved in the conception, we thought it would be a fun idea to give each designer one of the concepts, and let them further the design on their own.
 Here’s what came of it:

-The first concept was one of my personal favs, sportin’ a fun tip of the cap to the old school moon, while bringing the look forward with the futuristic, thin-stroke typeface.
+The first concept was one of my personal favs, sportin’ a fun tip of the cap to the old school moon while bringing the look forward with the futuristic, thin-stroke typeface.
 The second concept was the committee’s fav.
 Most likely because it was a familiar concept that resembled the logo that was currently being used; with that said, this particular rendition of the old logo gave off a sharper, more sophisticated look than the old logo.
-The third and final concept steered away from the moon, and introduced a dreamcatcher icon in its place.
+The third and final concept steered away from the moon and introduced a dreamcatcher icon in its place.
 While the story behind the dreamcatcher concept received a lot of praise, as a group, we felt that it moved too far away from our identity’s anchor – the moon – and leaned more towards the first two concepts as we sent out the company survey.

 Yes, you read correctly: a company-wide vote went down.